temporalio/temporal/docs/architecture/workflow-update.md

 ```

 ### Update Resurrection
 When processing Update Acceptance or Rejection, the Update can be resurrected in the Registry.
 This can happen when the Update is not found in the Registry and the Acceptance
 or Rejection message contains the original Update request.
 In this case, the Update is created
 in `Admitted` state, added to the Registry, and processing continues.

 > #### NOTE
 > SDKs only started to send the original Update request back around May 2024.
-> Therefore, previous version do not allow for Resurrection.
+> Therefore, previous versions do not allow for Resurrection.

 > #### NOTE
 > Resurrection is only possible when a *normal* Workflow Task was used to ship the Update request